dita-ot/docs/reference/markdown/Markdown-DITA-syntax.md

 In 2015, the original _DITA-OT Markdown_ plug-in introduced a series of conventions to convert [Markdown] content to DITA, and vice-versa.
 This Markdown flavor was called _“Markdown DITA”_.
 The `markdown` format adds several complementary constructs to represent DITA content in Markdown, beyond those proposed for the [MDITA](./MDITA-syntax.md) format in the [Lightweight DITA][LwDITA] specification drafts.

-To add a Markdown topic to a DITA publication, create a topic reference in your map and set the `@format` attribute to `markdown` so the toolkit will recognize the source file as Markdown and convert it to DITA:
+To add a Markdown topic to a DITA publication, create a topic reference in your map and set the `@format` attribute to `markdown`.
+This allows the toolkit to recognize the source file as Markdown and convert it to DITA:

 ```xml
 <map>